 Security Guard: For what?

 (Brian takes a swing at the security guard, but the guard catches Brian's arm and then hits Brian with his baton)

-- In The Simpsons, Chief Wiggum tears down Bart's t-shirt stand since he doesn't have a license to do so.
+- Chief Wiggum tears down Bart's t-shirt stand since he doesn't have a license to do so.
 Then he busts one of the lights on Bart's sneakers.

 - From "White Christmas Blues" when Martin Prince notices that Comic Book Guy's robot standee is wearing mittens.